Team Semantics and Independence Notions in Quantum Physics: Independence Logic in Probabilistic and -Team Semantics

 \subsection{Building Probabilistic Teams}

 As we saw in section~\ref{subsec:properties-of-probabilistic-teams}, properties of probabilistic teams are inherited by their possibilistic collapses.
-Here we prove results concerning the question of when the converse holds: when can one construct a probabilistic team out of a possibilistic one, with the same properties?
+Here we prove results concerning the question to what extent the converse holds: when can one construct a probabilistic team out of a possibilistic one, with the same properties?

-Following~\cite{MR3038040}, we proceed to show that some no-signalling teams have no probabilistic realization that also supports probabilistic no-signalling.
+Following~\cite{MR3038040}, we proceed to show that some no-signalling teams have no probabilistic realization that would also support probabilistic no-signalling.

-This also shows that $\phi\models\PR\phi$ is not true for all formulas $\varphi$ of independence logic.
+This also shows that $\varphi\models\PR\varphi$ is not true for all formulas $\varphi$ of independence logic.

-\begin{proposition} There is an empirical team $X$ supporting no-signalling such that there is no probabilistic team $\X$ that supports probabilistic no-signalling and whose possibilistic collapse is $X$, i.e.
+\begin{proposition} Suppose that $n=2$.
+There is an empirical team $X$ supporting no-signalling such that there is no probabilistic team $\X$ that supports probabilistic no-signalling and whose possibilistic collapse is $X$, i.e.